 If you’re considering eliminating certain foods from your child’s diet or you’re concerned about your child developing food allergies, speak with a healthcare professional.
 They can help you develop a diet plan based on your child’s needs.

-Research has shown that eliminating one or more of these foods from the diet may significantly improve symptoms of eczema in some children.
+Research suggests that eliminating one or more of these foods from the diet may significantly improve symptoms of eczema in some children.

-However, be sure to check the ingredients lists carefully, as some of these products are high in calories and added sugar.
+Several plant-based milks are available as alternatives to cow’s milk, including soy milk, almond milk, and cashew milk.
+But be sure to check the ingredient lists carefully, as some of these products are high in calories and added sugar.

 2. Fish and shellfish

-The term “shellfish” refers to any aquatic animal that has a shell-like exterior, including crabs, lobsters, oysters, mussels, and shrimp.
+The term “shellfish” refers to all aquatic animals that have shell-like exteriors, including crabs, lobsters, oysters, mussels, and shrimp.
 Meanwhile, most types of fish, including salmon, trout, tuna, and tilapia, have fins and scales.

 Although both fish and shellfish are highly nutritious and can be great sources of protein and omega-3 fatty acids, they can also worsen symptoms of eczema for many children.

-A pediatrician or registered dietitian can help determine which specific types of seafood may trigger symptoms for your baby or toddler.
+A pediatrician or registered dietitian can help determine which specific types of seafood may trigger symptoms in your baby or toddler.

 3. Soy products